shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 Detail specification document
 -----------------------------

-The following attachments include the contents like basic performance, measurement performance, mechanism layout, optical path, data information, pin description, command.
+The following includes the contents, like a basic performance, measurement performance, mechanism layout, optical path, data information, pin description, commands.

-here is detail specification document :download:`pdf <_static/doc/20170203_LDS_Basic_Specification.pdf>`
+here is the detail specification document :download:`pdf <_static/doc/20170203_LDS_Basic_Specification.pdf>`

-LDS for TurtleBot
+LDS for the TurtleBot3
 -----------------

-The HLS-LFCD LDS is used for the TurtleBot3 basic and premium model.
+The HLS-LFCD LDS is used for the TurtleBot3 Basic and TurtleBot3 Premium.

 .. image:: _static/hardware/turtlebot3_models.png